 10) Tea houses and luxury lodges

-The tea house is used mostly for accommodation in Annapurna Region.
-Basic facilities include a twin bed, communal dining, and a hot shower in a few places whereas, traditional teahouses include a comfortable bed, healthy food and warm hospitality.
+The tea house is used mostly for accommodation in the Annapurna Region.
+Basic facilities include a twin bed, communal dining, and hot showers in a few places whereas, traditional teahouses include comfortable beds, healthy food and warm hospitality.
 For those looking to trek in more comfort, there are now several luxury trekking lodges in the foothills of the Annapurna.

 Popular trails in The Annapurna Region